Arlington Million: History

 The 2022 Arlington Million was run at Churchill Downs.
 The Louisville racetrack's parent company, Churchill Downs Incorporated (which owns the Arlington Park property), announced that it would relocate the race along with several of Arlington's traditional stakes races.
 A special one-day Arlington Million racing card was held at Churchill on August 13, 2022.
 The plans were made possible after Churchill reached an agreement with Ellis Park, which normally controls racing in Kentucky during the summer, along with the Kentucky Horse Racing Commission and Kentucky horsemen.
 The move was criticized by the president of a group representing Illinois horsemen.
-Illinois Thoroughbred Horsemen's Association president Chris Block suggested that the relocation of the Arlington Million and other races is another sign that the Arlington Park racetrack is closed for good, adding: "What I want to do now is take a horse down there and win the first Arlington Million at Churchill Downs."
+Illinois Thoroughbred Horsemen's Association president Chris Block suggested that the relocation of the Arlington Million and other races is another sign that the Arlington Park racetrack was closed for good, adding: "What I want to do now is take a horse down there and win the first Arlington Million at Churchill Downs."
 Because the Churchill Downs turf course is smaller than the one used at Arlington, the distance of the race was shortened from 1 1/4 miles to 1 1/8 miles.

 In December 2022 an agreement was reached between Churchill Downs and the American Graded Stakes Committee to move the 2023 Arlington Million to Colonial Downs in Virginia.
-The move will allow the race to return to its original distance of 1 1/4 miles.
+The move allowed the race to return to its original distance of 1 1/4 miles.

 Several times throughout the race's history, it was nationally televised, usually through a simulcast aired on WGN-TV picked up by their superstation feed, NBCSN, and TVG throughout the years.